-- Official enrollment in a certificate or degree program; - 2.
+- 1. Official enrollment in a certificate or degree program; - 2.
 Completion of the minimum number of semester credit hours for the degree or certificate program with an academic average of at least 2.0 within the maximum time frame; - 3.
 At least 25 percent of the graduation credit requirements must be granted by Goodwin College; - 4.
-The last 12 credits posted to the transcript must have been granted by Goodwin College; - 5.
+The last 12 credits posted to the transcript must have been granted by Goodwin College; - a.
+Goodwin College limits academic residency to no more than twenty-five percent of the degree requirements for all undergraduate degrees for active-duty service members.
+Academic residency can be completed at any time while active-duty service members are enrolled.
+Reservists and National Guardsmen on active-duty are covered in the same manner. - 5.
 Satisfactory completion of all courses required in the student's program; - 6.
 Fulfillment of all financial obligations to the College; - 7.
 Electronic submission of an Application for Award of Credential to program director and Registrar; and - 8.
 Completion of all specific program requirements for graduation.